Henit3/DramaMask/README.md

 * Issues on client crash: @mari0no1
 * No interaction on game over with mask worn: @virustlnr
 * Transpilation incompatibility with LethalVR: @daxcess
+* LethalHands incompatibility when mask worn on square up: @sashimi_express

 ### Contact
 For requesting new features or highlighting issues/bugs found, please post them in the mod's